 Once they have analyzed all of this data, and determined a strategic direction, the product manager’s job is then to communicate this strategy to multiple stakeholders, earn buy-in from decision makers, and ensure the appropriate teams understand their roles and have the tools they need to execute the strategy.

-Which means the second part of a product manager’s job, after information gathering and analysis, is communication and coordination (and even persuasion).
+Which means the second part of a product manager job description, after information gathering and analysis, is communication and coordination (and even persuasion).

 This wide-ranging set of responsibilities is one reason that a product manager’s job is often defined as the CEO of a product line.
 Like a CEO, a product manager must coordinate with, delegate to, and persuade a broad set of constituencies.
 Also like a CEO, the product manager owns ultimate responsibility for the product’s success or failure, as well as for any issue that comes up during development — from technological setbacks, to negative market feedback, to personnel issues, to financial problems.

 And just as a CEO must possess a broad range of skills to run a business, a product manager’s skillset must go far beyond simply understanding the product and the market.
-Successful product managers also need skills such as:
+Any realistic product manager job description will include skills like: